cookiecutter-flask/cookiecutter-flask/README.rst

 - Flask-Login for authentication
 - Flask-Bcrypt for password hashing
 - Procfile for deploying to a PaaS (e.g. Heroku)
-- Flask-Testing, Flask-Webtest, nose, and Factory-Boy for testing (example tests included)
+- pytest and Factory-Boy for testing (example tests included)
 - A simple ``manage.py`` script.
 - CSS and JS minification using Flask-Assets
 - Optional bower support for frontend package management